gmc-code/PC-Microbit-Extension-backup/docs/classes/composition.rst

 | Composition models a has-a-relationship.
 | Use composition to create components that can be reused by multiple classes.
+| A composite class can be assigned to an instance variable.
 ----

 Employee Salary